Yunjiao-analytics/Yunjiao-analytics.github.io/sample_page.md

        #2#  Quality of Response
        We re-examined the survey data and we deleted the 1.2.3.
-1.respondents who took too long to finish the data (above average) 2.respondents answered the survey not in the time we sent out the survey(some profiles may be from the pretest) 3.respondents who have not finished the response(incomplete answers showing NA in the database)
+1.respondents who took too long to finish the data (above average response time) 2.respondents answered the survey not in the time we sent out the survey(some profiles may be from the pretest) 3.respondents who have not finished the response(incomplete answers showing NA in the database)